bartaliskrisztian/problema-sapi/README.md

 * This project is a frontend website written in reactJS.
 * The uploaded reports are stored in Firebase cloud storage.
-* The site is secured with Google reCAPTCHA v2, preventing bot attacks.
+* The site is secured with Google reCAPTCHA v2, to prevent bot attacks.

 ### Desktop